 Tango Dancing in the Street

-with its fountain and sculpture of men on horses fighting called 'El Entrevero'.
-It was beside this plaza that I had seen the locals tango dancing
+Plaza Fabini with its fountain and sculpture of men on horses fighting called 'El Entrevero'.

-is church Iglesia Evangelica Metodista and up the road a little towards the markets is Plaza de los 33 Orientales, the main monument is to Juan
+church Iglesia Evangelica Metodista and up the road a little towards the markets is Plaza de los 33 Orientales where the main

 Attractive Leafy Streets

-The central streets of Montevideo are very leafy, lots of trees, very attractive.
-I headed back down towards the river Rio de la Plata.
-I hadn't
+The central streets of Montevideo are very leafy with lots of trees, it's very attractive.

 La Feria Tristan Narvaja Markets